 You cannot create a Gantt chart in Excel in direct way.
-But don’t worry, you can make advanced level Gantt chart in Excel modifying the Stacked Bar chart.
+But don’t worry, you can make an advanced level Gantt chart in Excel modifying the Stacked Bar chart.
 This quick tutorial will guide you to create a basic type Gantt chart in some simple steps.
 If you don’t know the basic rules of making a chart, read this article: How to Make a Graph or Chart in Excel

 Gantt chart is used basically in project management.
 In the worksheet, you see a simple Gantt Chart, created using the piece of data on the left of the chart.